Outdoorsy Review: List or Find an RV for Rent

 Advantages of Listing an RV on Outdoorsy

-Income – Obviously, the #1 reason to rent out your RV is to make money.
+- Income – Obviously, the #1 reason to rent out your RV, campervan, or trailer is to make money.
 Outdoorsy helps you do that by connecting you with thousands prospective renters.
 You’re in control of your rates and your RV’s availability; they’re in charge of getting you paid.

-Insurance Coverage – Outdoorsy offers up to $1 million in liability insurance and $250,000 in comprehensive and collision (for qualifying RVs).
+- Insurance Coverage – At Outdoorsy,renters select from protection plans which offer up to $1 million in liability insurance and $1 million in comprehensive and collision coverage.
 That way, you can breathe easy knowing your vehicle is covered if something goes awry during the rental period.
 Rental insurance is necessary because personal policies typically do not cover the commercialization of your RV.
-There are no premiums, and the renter is responsible for the deductible.
+There are no premiums for you, and the renter is responsible for the deductible.

 Disadvantages of Listing an RV on Outdoorsy

-If you’re in the market to rent an RV, Outdoorsy is a convenient one-stop shop for your needs.
+If you’ve always wondered how to rent an RV, camper, or trailer, Outdoorsy is a convenient one-stop shop that can make your RV dreams come true.

-If you have an RV you aren’t using all year, renting it out through Outdoorsy can earn you some serious cash.
+If you own an RV that often sits empty, renting it out through Outdoorsy can help you earn some serious cash.

 No matter which side of the fence you’re on, Outdoorsy’s online marketplace can help you reach your goals…for a fee, of course.